 Table of ContentsWhat is an Express Contract?What is an implied-in-fact contract?What is an implied-in-law contract?Discussion QuestionPractice QuestionAcademic Research

 What is an Express Contract?

 An express contract arises from interactions in which parties actually discuss the agreement and the promised terms.
-The contract does not have to be formal or in writing, but it requires that the parties express their intentions in an agreement.
+The express contract does not have to be formal or in writing.
+It simply requires that the parties express their intentions in an agreement.

 - Example: One person expressly offers to sell a widget to another person.
 The other person accepts the offer by saying the she will buy it.
 The parties have an expressed contract because they have stated an offer, stated an acceptance, and identified consideration.
 These expressions can be verbal, as in this situation, or written.

 What is an implied-in-fact contract?

 An implied-in-fact contract arises from the conduct of the parties, rather than from words.
 That is, the parties interact in a manner that constitutes a legally enforceable contract.
 This means that all of the elements of an enforceable contract can be inferred from the actions of the parties.